- Decide on a name

 Apply for a certificate of name reservation

-- Completed Form 1 – Application for name reservation
+- Completing Form 1 – Application for name reservation

 - online through Yukon Online Corporate Registry (YCOR) system and pay the $40 fee; or